alloynetworks/xrpl_stats_client/README.md

 It is recommended that this client be run under a separate Virtual Environment (venv).
 It can only be run on the machine where the `rippled` validator is installed.

-Module requirements are published in `requirements.txt`.
+Module requirements are published in `requirements.txt` (`pip install -r requirements.txt`).
 A sample systemd file is also provided, and can be modified to suit requirements.

 **Note:** If you are using the systemd service, then you need to edit `status_monitor.py` and set the full path of the `monitor.ini` file.
 Relative paths will not work.